getgrav/grav-plugin-simplesearch/README.md

 You can tell Simplesearch to return a positive value when searching for characters that have an accent.
 So `éè` for example will be both equivalent to `e`.

 To do so, enable _Ignore accented characters_ in Admin, or manually set `ignore_accented_characters` to true in the plugin configuration.
+The `en_US` locale must be installed on the server.

 # Updating